algorithmiaio/dev-center/_pages/clients/python.md

     image_data = client.file(download_uri).getBytes()
 {% endhighlight %}

 This will get the image as binary data, saving it to the variable `image_data`, which might be useful when writing algorithms that are part of an image processing pipeline.
-For more image-manipulation tutorials, see the [Computer Vision Recipes]({{site.baseurl}}/tutorials/recipes/#computer-vision).

 If the file was text (an image, etc.), you could instead use the function `.getString()` to retrieve the file's content as a string.
 For more methods on how to get a file from a data collection using the Data API go to the [API Specification](/developers/api/#get-a-file-or-directory).